-During 2017, we were party to employment agreements with Messrs.
-Sella, Faier, Lando, Galin, and Handelsman.
+During 2018, we were party to employment agreements with Messrs.
+Sella, Faier, Lando, Galin, and Ms. Prishkolnik.
 Each of these employment agreements provide for employment of the NEO on an "at-will" basis and provide for a base salary, vacation, sick leave, payments to a pension and severance fund, as well as to an Israeli recreational fund and recuperation pay, in accordance with Israeli law.
 On May 16, 2017, our Compensation Committee approved the amendment of the employment agreements of our executive officers in order to standardize all executive management agreements.
 Following the amendment, all executive management employment agreements provide for double-trigger equity vesting following a change of control event.
-See the section below entitled "Executive Compensation Table Narrative-Employment Agreements" for more information.
+See the sections below entitled "Executive Compensation Table Narrative-Employment Agreements" and "Potential Payments and Acceleration of Equity upon Termination in Connection with a Change in Control" for more information.